Sochatchov (Hasidic dynasty): Leadership in Israel

-The fourth Sochatchover Rebbe was Chanoch Henoch Bornsztain (d.
-1965), the younger brother of Dovid Bornsztain, who had emigrated to Palestine in 1924 and opened a beis medrash in Jerusalem.
+The fourth Sochatchover Rebbe was Chanoch Henoch Bornsztain (died 1965), the younger brother of Dovid Bornsztain, who had emigrated to Palestine in 1924 and opened a beis medrash in Jerusalem.
 After World War II, he accepted the request of the surviving Sochatchover Hasidim to be their leader and established his court in Jerusalem, preferring to remain in that city even during the 1948 Arab-Israeli war, when his followers in Tel Aviv urged him to join him there.
 He led the dynasty until his death in 1965.

 The fifth Sochatchover Rebbe was Menachem Shlomo Bornsztain (1934–1969), eldest son of Chanoch Henoch Bornsztain.
 He was officially known as the Sochatchover-Radomsker Rebbe, since he was the great-grandson of the third Radomsker Rebbe (through his maternal lineage) and was asked by the Radomsker Hasidim who had survived the Holocaust to become their Rebbe as well.
 While his father was alive, he served as Rav of the Sochatchover shtiebel in Tel Aviv and Rav of the Yad Eliyahu neighborhood.
 He died in an automobile accident in August 1969 at the age of 34.

-The sixth Sochatchover Rebbe is Shmuel Bornsztain (b.
-1961), eldest son of Menachem Shlomo Bornsztain.
+The sixth Sochatchover Rebbe is Shmuel Bornsztain (born 1961), eldest son of Menachem Shlomo Bornsztain.
 He was 8 years old at the time of his father's death, and became Rebbe a few years later.
 He presently leads the Sochatchover dynasty from Bayit Vegan, Jerusalem, where the Sochatchov yeshiva, Yeshivat Avnei Nezer, is located.